Computer Policies of the Daphne Public Library

 To ensure the equitable delivery of all Library resources, the amount of time that Staff has to provide instruction on demand is limited.
 Staff members will help access programs and explain basic usage but cannot offer individual training except during scheduled training sessions.
 There are a number of informative materials available in the Library, and patrons are encouraged to investigate free formal educational programs offered in the Library Computer Lab or other local facilities.

 Patrons may use personal laptops and other devices in the Library and surrounding area if used in accordance with Library policies.
-Wi-fi is filtered by Library equipment.
+WiFi is filtered by Library equipment.
 The Library is not responsible for any damages or malfunctions of personal laptops used in the library area.
 Staff members will not make adjustments and/or repairs to laptops.

 Although virus protection software is used on all Library computers, this will not completely protect against a virus.
 The Library is not responsible for damage to a patron’s flash drive or computer, or for any loss of data, damage or liability that may occur from a patron’s use of Library computers.

 Downloading of files is not allowed.
 Downloading of software is not allowed.
 Free software may be requested and may be loaded by Staff at a later date following evaluation.
 The IPRISM allows patrons to email the computer staff to request pages that are blocked.
-Once deemed appropriate, access will be allowed.
+Once deemed appropriate, access may be allowed.

 It is important to conserve bandwidth.
 Downloading streaming audio and video may result in reduced bandwidth for other patrons and should be avoided.